Choose a language:

 scalping shopping botScalping bots

-Probably the most well-known type of ecommerce bot, scalping bots use unfair methods to get limited-availability and/or preferred goods or services.
+Probably the most well-known type of ecommerce bot, scalping bots (or purchase bots) use unfair methods to get limited-availability and/or preferred goods or services.

 For example, scalper bots can “sit” on the product web page, constantly refreshing to click “add to cart” the second the product becomes available.
 Then the scalper bot can click through the purchase journey, autofill billing and shipping information, and press “buy” in the time it takes a human visitor to enter his or her email address.